Cornell University, CVM Department of Population Medicine & Diagnostic Sciences

 Maddie’s® Shelter Medicine Program and the Department of Population Medicine and Diagnostic Sciences at the College of Veterinary Medicine, Cornell University, Ithaca, New York, invite applications for a full time, tenure or non-tenure track, associate/full professor position as the Janet L. Swanson Director of Maddie’s® Shelter Medicine Program.

-This position is advertised at an open rank and track to allow for evaluation of candidates with a wide range of experience and success in administrative leadership, program development, clinical service, teaching and research.
-Individuals with a DVM (or equivalent) and a minimum of 5 years of veterinary clinical experience (or equivalent) as well as expertise in shelter medicine and surgery are encouraged to apply.
+This position is advertised at an open rank and track to allow for evaluation of candidates with a wide range of experience and success in administrative leadership, program development, clinical service, teaching or research.
+Individuals with a DVM (or equivalent) and a minimum of 5 years of veterinary clinical experience (or equivalent) as well as expertise in shelter medicine or relevant small animal fields are encouraged to apply.
 It will be advantageous for applicants to have a post-graduate degree or board certification/eligibility, experience in shelter medicine practice, preventive medicine, epidemiology, population medicine, or information systems, and teaching experience.
 Other desirable qualities of the successful candidate include strong leadership and interpersonal skills, public speaking experience, and the ability to work in collaborative research, clinical, and teaching environments.
 Salary and rank will be commensurate with academic credentials and experience.

 Individuals must obtain and maintain a valid NY state driver’s license.

-For more information, please contact Dr. Lena DeTar, Search Committee Chair, at hgd29@cornell.edu.
-Prospective candidates should upload their application materials (see below) together with the names and email addresses of 3 references who will be invited to upload their letters at a later time.
+For more information, please contact Dr. Kelly Hume, Search Committee Chair, at krh73@cornell.edu.
+Prospective candidates should upload their application materials, together with the names and email addresses of 3 references who will be invited to upload their letters at a later time.

 Application materials include: